-IEEE 802.11a/b/g/n/ac/ax compliant clients can wirelessly connect to the Zyxel Device to access network resources.

-The Zyxel Device is a dual-band gateway that can use both 2.4 GHz and 5 GHz networks at the same time.
-You could use the 2.4 GHz band for regular Internet surfing and downloading while using the 5 GHz band for time sensitive traffic like high-definition video, music, and gaming.
+The Zyxel Device supports dual-band 2.4 GHz and 5 GHz WiFi.
+IEEE 80211a/b/g/n/ac/ax compliant clients, such as notebooks, tablets, and smartphones can wirelessly connect to the Zyxel Device to access network resources.
+WiFi clients can use the 2.4 GHz band for regular Internet surfing and downloading while using the 5 GHz band for time sensitive traffic like high-definition video, music, and gaming.

-Figure 3 Dual-Band Application
+Figure 2 Dual-Band Application